 Before you begin any disease treatment for your blueberry plants that you think may be infected with a virus, fungus, or disease, you should first take a sample of the blueberry bush with leaves attached and place it into a zip-lock bag.

-There are many viruses and fungi that cause the same symptoms to appear in your plant, so it is essential to know which one you are dealing with.
-Some diseases, like Phomopsis blight, can be treated with a diluted lime-sulfur sprayed on newly forming leaves.
+Many viruses and fungi cause the same symptoms to appear in your plant, so it’s essential to know which one you’re dealing with.

 Increase The Soils PH Level

-To help your blueberry plant absorb enough Phosphorous from the soil, along with other essential nutrients, you need to keep the soil’s pH level within the blueberry plant’s preferred range.
-You can conduct a soil test to find out the soil’s pH level.
+To help your blueberry plant absorb enough Phosphorus and other essential nutrients, ensure the soil’s pH level is within the blueberry plant’s preferred range.

 Increase Magnesium in the Soil

 If your blueberry plant leaves are turning red due to a magnesium deficiency, then you can try to increase the magnesium in the plant’s soil.
-A great way to add some magnesium into the soil fast to relieve the pressure on your plant is to use Epsom salt.

 Epsom salt is a lovely naturally occurring compound that contains sulfur, magnesium, and oxygen.
 These compounds are needed for healthy plant growth, especially the magnesium that helps the plant produce its chlorophyll.

-But a magnesium deficiency can also affect the way the blueberry plant absorbs other nutrients, which can negatively affect the plant’s growth and the fruit.
+Keep in mind a magnesium deficiency can also affect the way the blueberry plant absorbs other nutrients, which can negatively affect the plant’s growth and the fruit.
 So, just buy some Epsom salt and mix it into the first layer of topsoil around your plant.

 Remove the Blueberry Plant

-There are some instances where the blueberry plant is not viable and cannot be saved due to an incurable infectious disease.
-Unfortunately, when this is the case, you will need to remove the plant and destroy it before the infection spreads and contaminates all of your blueberry plants.
+When this is the case, you will need to remove the plant and destroy it before the infection spreads and contaminates all of your blueberry plants.

 This is a worst-case scenario and should not be the first conclusion that you jump to until you get confirmation from a professional.
-Remember that several conditions will present the same symptoms, and this scenario is only the conclusion for one of them.

 Fertilize Blueberry Plants Correctly